Shirley Porter: Court cases and surcharge

-In May 1996, after a legal investigation, the district auditor finally concluded that the Building Stable Communities policy had been illegal, and ordered Porter and five others to pay the costs of the illegal policy, which were calculated as £31.6 million.
-This judgement was upheld by the High Court in 1997 with liability reduced solely to Porter and her Deputy Leader, David Weeks.
-After the judgement, the scandal and its effects were discussed in Parliament on 14 May 1996.
-In 1998, BBC Two screened a documentary, Looking for Shirley, which profiled Westminster City Council's efforts to recover the surcharge and Porter's efforts to move her estimated £70m assets into offshore accounts and overseas investments.
+On 9 May 1996, after a legal investigation, the district auditor issued a decision that the Building Stable Communities policy had been illegal, and ordered Porter and five others to pay the costs of the illegal policy, which were calculated as £31.6 million.
+A few days later, the scandal was discussed in Parliament.
+The judgment was upheld by the High Court in 1997 with liability reduced solely to Porter and her Deputy Leader, David Weeks.
+In 1998, BBC Two screened a documentary, Looking for Shirley, which profiled Westminster City Council's efforts to recover the surcharge and Porter's efforts to move her estimated £70m in assets into offshore accounts and overseas investments.

-The Court of Appeal overturned the judgement by a majority decision in 1999, but the House of Lords unanimously reinstated it in 2001, with a surcharge of £27m levied on Porter.
+The Court of Appeal overturned the judgment by a majority decision in 1999, but the House of Lords unanimously reinstated it in 2001, with a surcharge of £27 million levied on Porter.
 Including interest, the surcharge now stood at £43.3 million.
 In Israel, Porter transferred substantial parts of her great wealth to other members of her family and into secret trusts to avoid the charge and subsequently claimed assets of only £300,000.
-After the judgement in the House of Lords, Porter submitted an appeal to the European Court of Human Rights.
+After the judgment in the House of Lords, Porter submitted an appeal to the European Court of Human Rights.
 The appeal was ruled inadmissible in April 2003.

 Final agreement

 In 2004, the still Conservative controlled Westminster City Council and the Audit Commission announced that an agreement had been reached with Porter for a payment of £12.3 million in settlement of the debt.
 The decision was appealed by Labour members on the council and district auditor Les Kidner began another investigation.
 The ensuing report, issued in March 2007, accepted the position of the council that further action would not be cost effective and stated that "'Overall, the council acted reasonably in the recovery action that it took."

-In November 2009, ahead of a BBC radio play, Shirleymander, dramatising the principal events of Shirley Porter's time as leader at Westminster City Council, council leader Colin Barrow apologised unreservedly to all those affected by the "gerrymandering" policy.
-He criticised Shirley Porter by name for the first time and added that her actions were "the opposite of the council's policies today".
-Following reports in 2006 that Porter had bought a £1.5m flat in Mayfair, the then Mayor of London, Ken Livingstone, asked Lord Goldsmith, the Attorney General, to commence an investigation into whether or not Porter committed perjury or other offences during the conduct of the homes for votes case.
+In November 2009, ahead of a BBC radio play, Shirleymander, dramatising the principal events of Porter's time as leader at Westminster City Council, council leader Colin Barrow apologised unreservedly to all those affected by the "gerrymandering" policy.
+He criticised Porter by name for the first time and added that her actions were "the opposite of the council's policies today".
+Following reports in 2006 that Porter had bought a £1.5 million flat in Mayfair, the then Mayor of London, Ken Livingstone, asked Lord Goldsmith, the Attorney General, to commence an investigation into whether Porter committed perjury or other offences during the conduct of the homes for votes case.

-Residence
+Life in Israel

 Porter moved to Herzliya Pituah, Israel, in 1994 during the inquiry into homes for votes.
 After the final settlement, she bought a flat in Mayfair in 2006 but continued to spend most of her time in Israel.

+Porter died in Herzliya on 2 May 2026, at the age of 95.